aphanotus/openEd/BI164.Evolution.and.Diversity/reading.guides.md

 #### At the end of this reading you should be able to

-- Draw chromosomes in cells that vary in their replication (unreplicated vs. replicated), with different ploidy
 - Describe the difference between a sister chromatid, a non-sister chromatid, a chromosome, a homologous pair, and a tetrad

+- Understand that the segregation of homologous chromosomes (during meiosis I) leads to a reduction in ploidy
 - Explain how meiosis creates genetic variation
+- Understand the events of meiosis I and II
+- Understand how nondisjunction leads to aneuploidy
   - Contrast the outcomes of nondisjunction in meiosis I vs meiosis II
+- Understand that the outcome of meiosis in diploid animals is haploid gametes
+- Understand that homologous chromosomes can contain different alleles whereas sister chromatids do not
+- Apply your understanding of ploidy to chromosome numbers within a cell

 #### Relevant practice problems: